Travel.State.Gov >

 Basic passport, visa, and immunization information for tourist and business travelers can be found here.

 Overseas inquiries should be made at the nearest Mauritanian embassy or consulate.
-The U.S. Embassy in Nouakchott cannot provide assistance to private citizens seeking Mauritanian visas.
+The U.S. Embassy in Nouakchott cannot assist to private citizens seeking Mauritanian visas.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Mauritania.